 Can I change my start wave?

 The classification of the start box(es) will be determined based on your given expected finishing time in the registration form.
-Due to the production of start numbers, it is possible to enter your expected finishing time until 16 May 2023.
-From 17 May 2023 onwards, all participants will automatically be assigned to the last start box.
+Due to the production of start numbers, it is possible to enter your expected finishing time until 10 May 2024.
+From 11 May 2024 onwards, all participants will automatically be assigned to the last start box.

 Please note: Changing starting square is then no longer possible.

-For the general terms and conditions click here.
+For the general terms and conditions click here

 How do I travel to the start?